 Very Inexpensive Under $50 double

 Rates shown do not include sales and accommodations tax, usually a total of 13%, or service charge, if any.

-Asheville Cottages 29 Asheville Cottage Lane, West Asheville, 828-712-1789, www.ashevillecottages.com; Cabins and Other Rentals, Expensive to Very Expensive
+Asheville Cottages 29 Asheville Cottage Lane, West Asheville, 828-712-1789, www.ashevillecottages.com; Cottage Rentals, Expensive to Very Expensive

 Asheville Swiss Chalets 10 N. Delano Rd., East Asheville, 828-645-8101, www.ashevilleswisscchalets.com; Cabins and Rental Houses, Moderate to Expensive

-Asheville Swiss Chalets has eight rental cottages off Tunnel Road in East Asheville, about 1 mile from Downtown, and four more in Weaverville north of Asheville.
-The management stresses that the rental chalets accept pets.
-Rates for one- to three-bedroom cottages range from $145 to $350 per night, with a three- to seven-night minimum, depending on the time of year.
-The premier units, such as the Matterhorn have two bedrooms and two baths gas fireplaces, decks or porches, large flat-screen TVs and other amenities.
+Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville and in Weaverville, mostly spread out in residential areas.
+The management stresses that the rentals accept dogs.
+Rates for one- to three-bedroom cottages range from $125 to $395, with a three- to seven-night minimum, depending on the time of year and day of week.
+Cleaning fees range from $45 to $150 per stay.

 Log Cabin Motor Court 330 Weaverville Hwy.
 (U.S. Hwy.
 25 North), North Asheville, 828-645-6546 or 800-295-3392, www.theashevillecabins.com; Cabins, Moderate

 Mountain Springs Cabins 27 Emma’s Cove Rd., off Pisgah Hwy.
 (NC Hwy.
 151), Candler (Asheville West), 828-665-1004, www.mtnsprings.com; Cabins, Moderate to Expensive

-Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 18 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
-Rates from $100 to $350 per night, double, with a three- or four-night minimum.
-Rate schedules are complex, depending on the unit, number of people, time of year and the type of rate (refundable or not).
+Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 12 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
+Rates from $100 to $350 per night, double, depending on day of week and month of year.
 Most cabins have kitchens, gas fireplaces and air-conditioning.
 Dogs accepted (no cats) in most cabins with a refundable pet fee, but not in yurts.
-Mountain Springs Cabins is now associated with RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.
+Mountain Springs Cabins is now a part of RVC, a group of cottages colonies and campgrounds in the Southeast